 Keep the big picture in mind, take a step back, take a breath, and simply wait.
 The actual time-frame is not as important (though, certainly wait at least 3 months for best results).
 What's key is the art of looking before jumping.

 So there you go!
 When it's time to purchase something “big” that doesn't fit within your standard monthly budget, wait 3 months!

-You'll be happy you did… just wait and see 🙂
+You'll be happy you did, just wait and see 🙂

 Don't forget about my Secret Sauce online budgeting program, Budget Boot Camp!
 BBC is a super fun 27-video program that makes money easy to understand.
 All you need is a screen and you're set!

-And don't forget, if you don't save at LEAST what you paid for the program, I'll refund every dime.
+If you don't save at LEAST what you paid for the program, I'll refund every dime.
 You've got nothing to lose (except your debt)!
 Use the code FCFBLOG to get an extra 10% off, because I love you 😉